thruthesky/xforum/README.md

 Like comments.php, if the xforum has no comment.php template in anywhere, then the WordPress uses theme ( or system ) template file.

+## all.php template

+* it does not use a category template which means, only theme/.../template-forum/all.php or template/default/all.php will be used.